 This project is funded with support from UCSD’s Critical Refugee Studies Collective and a National Geographic Documenting Human Migrations education grant.

 US & US-Mexico Border

 Project Director Tina Shull, Ph.D., is currently a Post-doctoral Fellow in Global American Studies at Harvard University.
-She has taught and published widely in the fields of U.S. foreign relations, immigration enforcement, and climate migration.
-As a 2016 Soros Justice Fellow at Freedom for Immigrants (formerly CIVIC), she founded the publication IMM Print, and is currently working on a book project titled Invisible Bodies: Immigration Crisis and Private Prisons Since the Reagan Era.
+She has taught and published widely in the fields of US foreign relations, immigration enforcement, and climate migration.
+As a 2016 Soros Justice Fellow at Freedom for Immigrants, she founded the publication IMM Print, and her current book project is titled Invisible Bodies: Immigration Crisis and Private Prisons Since the Reagan Era.